Can I still set up course reserves from the Libraries?

 What library instruction options are available, and how can I request for a librarian to speak in my class?

-Clemson Libraries are pleased to offer a variety of synchronous and asynchronous ways for librarians to provide instruction for Fall 2020 courses.
-Due to the large number of courses taught by our librarians, all instruction for Fall 2020 will be online unless other arrangements are made between the librarian and instructor.
+Clemson Libraries are pleased to offer a variety of synchronous and asynchronous ways for librarians to provide instruction for Spring 2021 courses.
+Due to the large number of courses taught by our librarians, all instruction for Spring 2021 will be online unless other arrangements are made between the librarian and instructor.
 For more information on how to integrate library instruction into your course, please visit our Online Learning Guide.